gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 ---
 layout: post
-title: General Relativity — Gravity Is Not a Force
+title: "General Relativity: Gravity Is Not a Force"
 date: 2025-08-08
-description: Einstein's greatest achievement — the geometric theory of gravity, spacetime curvature, and why falling is the most natural thing in the universe.
+description: "Einstein's greatest achievement, the geometric theory of gravity, spacetime curvature, and why falling is the most natural thing in the universe."
 tags: research-logs, physics,
 ---